codebyuma/layoutlasso/README.md

 ## Build & development

-Run `npm start` for to build and preview on http://localhost:1337/
+Run `npm start` to build and preview the app on http://localhost:1337/